SwissDataScienceCenter/renku-python/design/001-new-workflow-commands/001-new-workflow-commands.md

 ![grouped run metadata](grouped-run-metadata.svg)

 A new type `renku:GroupedRun` is introduced to keep track of workflos composed of steps.
 Instead of `renku:CommandParameter` entries, this has `renku:ParameterMapping` entries that expose parameter of child steps on the grouped run.
+A `renku:ParameterMapping` can point to multiple mapped parameters, but can only be pointed to by one `renku:GroupedRun`.

 #### looped runs